Root canal treatment is a procedure where infected contents in nerve chambers are removed and the chamber is filled to prevent reinfection.

 - Pain – It can be a dull or throbbing toothache.
 Most of the time the pain will radiate from the cheek to head, ear, chin and neck.

-- Facial swelling – Abscess around the teeth, jaw or face
+- Facial swelling – Abscess near the teeth, jaw or face.

 We refer to these as ‘root canal symptoms.’

-- Decay or caries: The most common cause is dental decay.
+1. Decay, caries or cavities – The most common cause is dental decay.
 A cavity should be filled as soon as it is detected.
 If left untreated, the cavity will become large and eventually spread and reach the nerve.
 Once the hole reaches the nerve, the bacteria will infect the root canals.
-This will lead to a toothache and dental abscess.
+This will lead to toothache and dental abscess.

-- Deep filling: If the hole is deep and close to the pulp, the dentist has to place a filling which will be very close to the pulp.
-If the filling is too close to the nerve, it will get infected slowly.
+2. Deep filling – If the hole is deep and close to the pulp, the dentist has to place a filling which will be very close to the pulp.
+If the filling is too close to the nerve, it may get infected slowly.
 Dentists can’t predict the time frame for the tooth to become infected.
 If infected, you may experience a throbbing pain or a dental abscess.

-- Broken filling: If the fracture in the tooth is close to the nerve, bacteria can enter the nerve chamber and infect the root canals.
+3. Broken filling – If the fracture in the tooth is close to the nerve, bacteria can enter the nerve chamber and infect the root canals.

-- Loose filling: Loose fillings create a tiny space in between the filling and tooth surface.
+4. Loose filling – Loose fillings create a tiny space in between the filling and tooth surface.
 This space is big enough for the bacteria to enter and multiply.
-Brushing can’t clean this area and it provides a safe place for bugs to grow.
+Brushing cannot clean this area and it provides a safe place for bugs to grow.
 After some time, bacteria will reach the nerve chamber.

 The procedure for nerve canal therapy